-The manual wireless network setup option allows users to configure the wireless settings of this device manually.
-This option is for the more advanced user and includes all parameters that can be configured for wireless connectivity.
+The Manual Wireless Network Setup option allows users to configure the wireless settings of this device manually.
+This option is for advanced users and includes all parameters that can be configured for wireless connectivity.

 To initiate the Manual Wireless Setup page, click on the Manual Wireless Connection Setup button.